JeovaniMartinez/Android-Utils/docs/utilities/premium-app.md

 :::tip
 - To perform multiple test purchases for the same product, you can [refund and revoke purchases using Google Play console.](https://support.google.com/googleplay/android-developer/answer/2741495)
-- To force the status of a purchase to be updated (for example, after a refund), go to the details of the Google Play and clear the data.
+- To force the state of a purchase to be updated (for example, after a refund), go to the details of the Google Play and clear the data.
 - To simulate the billing client disconnection, go to the details of the Google Play and force app stop.
 :::